 Here at the REC we've submitted and been approved to be a gateway organisation for Kickstart!
-As a collective, we had enough members willing to offer placements for us to meet the initial threshold of 30 placements - we have over 100 vacancies approved now.
+As a collective, we had enough members willing to offer placements for us to meet the initial threshold of 30 placements.

-We will only be the gateway organisation for REC members and the placements must be within your own company - not at a client's.
+We will only be the gateway organisation for REC members.
 We have made this decision as it is important when we are in receipt of government money that there is a clear audit trail at all times.